Alan B. Scott: Professional experience

-Scott served as a Senior Scientist at the Smith-Kettlewell Eye Research Institute, from 1961-2013, and as Director from 1982-2004.
-From 1997-2006, he was Vice Chair of Ophthalmology at the California Pacific Medical Center.
+Scott served as a Senior Scientist at the Smith-Kettlewell Eye Research Institute, from 1961 to 2013, and as Director from 1982 to 2004.
+From 1997 to 2006, he was Vice Chair of Ophthalmology at the California Pacific Medical Center.

 He founded the Strabismus Research Foundation in San Francisco, and has served as Director and Senior Scientist since 2013.
 He also served as Senior Scientist at Eidactics, from 2013.

 Scott published numerous articles on the subject of strabismus.

 Major contributions

 Botulinum toxin treatment of eye muscles

 Strabismus is a disorder of eye movement and alignment caused by imbalances in the actions of muscles that rotate the eyes.
 In many cases these imbalances can be corrected by weakening a muscle that pulls too strongly, or that has normal activity but overpowers an opposing muscle that has been weakened by disease or trauma.
 Conventional treatments are surgical, which restore balance by compensatory impairment: tissue is removed to tighten a muscle, and muscles are moved to relax them or to sacrifice one direction of action for another.

 Muscles adapt to the lengths at which they are chronically held, so if a paralyzed muscle is stretched by its antagonist, it grows longer, while the antagonist shortens, yielding a permanent effect.
 With good binocular vision, the brain mechanism of motor fusion (which aligns the eyes on a target visible to both) helps stabilize the corrected alignment.